rkuivila/Mellite/README.md

 To build an OS X standalone application, run `sbt appbundle`, for all other platforms `sbt assembly` will create a fat `.jar` file in the root directory that can be executed via double-click.
 There is also a tiny shell script `./mellite` that will launch this jar file.

+On Linux, you can copy `Mellite.desktop` into `~/.local/share/applications` and edit this file to use the correct installation paths.
+You can then add Mellite to your desktop manager (GNOME, KDE, etc.)

 ## documentation

 Note that this project is in __highly experimental__ state.
 While I have been composing already pieces with it, I recommend anyone to approach this with extreme care.
 I cannot guarantee that the application is bug free, in particular you may end up with a corrupt session database (although unlikely), and also I might introduce changes that render it impossible for new versions to open sessions created with previous versions.
 You have been warned!

-A short screencast is available on [Vimeo](https://vimeo.com/86202332).
+A short screen cast is available on [Vimeo](https://vimeo.com/86202332).

 Otherwise, here are some hints: